Healthdirect Free Australian health advice you can count on.

 The main complication of rheumatic fever is rheumatic heart disease (RHD).

-RHD is when your heart valves are damaged by one or more episodes of rheumatic fever.
+RHD is when your heart valves are damaged due to the inflammation caused by rheumatic fever.

-Treatment with antibiotics can help stop you from developing heart failure or needing heart surgery.
+Treatment with antibiotics can help stop you from developing advanced RHD or needing heart surgery.

 People living with advanced RHD need medical care and follow up for the rest of their lives.